Mateusz-best-creator/C_KingKong/README.md

 ## Configuration Steps

+If you are unable to clone this repo, click on a **.sln** file and run this game please follow these steps:

 1. **Configure Include Directories:**
    - Go to the properties of your project.
    - In the C/C++ section, click on General.